 Some sections of the mathematics assessment provided students with access to a calculator and some did not.
 The use of an onscreen calculator was available to students on approximately 30 percent of the test questions.
 To view these questions, you will need to use Chrome (48 or higher).
 The questions are best viewed at a zoom of 67 percent.

-One way to understand the NAEP mathematics scale is by seeing the types of questions that students can likely answer correctly.
-See an item map with examples of questions that reflect the skills and knowledge demonstrated by students performing at different points on the mathematics scale within the score range for each NAEP achievement level.
+One way to understand the NAEP mathematics scale is by seeing the types of questions that students performing at different points on the scale are likely to answer correctly.
+See the 2022 item map with a range of comprehension skills demonstrated on the mathematics scale and within the score range for each NAEP achievement level.